Colorado Timbersled Rentals

 Can kids ride Timbersleds?

 You Betcha!
 We love kids that ride and we offer the ST Ripper from Timbersled for those of you looking to get your kids into the sport.
 Cottonwood Pass in Buena Vista offers some great terrain to learn how to ride on.
 We currently only have a single Timbersled ST Ripper for kids and if you would like to rent it, please give us a call directly at: 970-471-8491.

 What is the proper name for a Timbersled?

 Anytime a new sport comes along, the debate begins on what to call it.
-The Timbersled Snowbike goes by many names including Snow Bike, Timbersled, Snowtorcycle, Snow Dirt Bike, Mountain Sled, Timber Sled, Snow Motorbike, Snow Moto, Snow Bike Sled, Dirt Bike with Snow Tracks, Snow Bike Motorcycle, and Snow Motorcycle.
+The Timbersled Snowbike goes by many names including Snow Bike, Timbersled, Snowtorcycle, Snow Dirt Bike, Mountain Sled, Timber Sled, Snow Scooter, Snow Motorbike, Snow Moto, Snow Bike Sled, Dirt Bike with Snow Tracks, Snow Bike Motorcycle, and Snow Motorcycle.
 So how do you know which one to refer to the sport as?

 Timbersled itself is a Brand name and they were the company who really started the movement.
 Our rental fleet is 100% Timbersled while using the KTM engines/bodies which is why we refer to it as “Timbersled Rentals.”

 What is the difference between a Snow Bike and a Timbersled?